 There are two main entrances to Podocarpus: Cajanuma Sector and Bombuscaro Sector.
 An additional two entrances (Cerro Toledo and Romerillos Sector) don’t have guards.

-Rainy season in eastern Podocarpus is March through July.
-In the western section of the park, rainy season is October through December.
+The rainy season in eastern Podocarpus is March through July.
+In the western section of the park, rainy season is from October through December.

 8. Sangay National Park

 - Where: Tungurahua, Chimborazo, and Morona Santiago provinces